mecarill/2pcnet/README.md

 ## Dataset download
 1. Download the datasets (BDD100K / SHIFT)

 2. Split BDD100K and SHIFT into day and night labels using dataset information.
 Convert BDD100K and SHIFT labels to coco format.
+Alternatively, you can download our split (https://www.dropbox.com/scl/fo/258uzp6i0dz17zsj234r6/h?dl=0&rlkey=kb6brfk1oqc1ddsa3ulz8v9ei).

 3. Organize the dataset with the following format